nopnop2002/esp-idf-ds1302/README.md

 # Get Clock Mode

-This mode takes out the time from a RTC clock.
+This mode take out the time from a RTC clock.
 you have to change mode using menuconfig.

 ![config-ds1302-11](https://user-images.githubusercontent.com/6020549/59513485-e3b60780-8ef5-11e9-9d77-aee1cb9d40dd.jpg)